hazelcast/hazelcast-cpp-client/README.md

 }
 ```

-### 7.4.9 Using PN Counter
+### 7.4.9 Using pn_counter

 Hazelcast `pn_counter` (Positive-Negative Counter) is a CRDT positive-negative counter implementation.
 It is an eventually consistent counter given there is no member failure.
-For details, see the [PN Counter section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#pn-counter) in the Hazelcast IMDG Reference Manual.
+For details, see the [pn_counter section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#pn-counter) in the Hazelcast IMDG Reference Manual.

-A PN Counter usage example is shown below.
+A pn_counter usage example is shown below.

 ```C++
     hazelcast::client::hazelcast_client hz;